andrewbooker/electronicdrums/README.md

 Given the SPD-SX acts as a remote drive, whose files this project will overwrite, I have found it useful to copy the entire contents (max 4GB) onto the local hard disk, and then initialise a git repo there.
 This serves as a sandbox for checking the outcome of changes, and a backup.
 I have also initialsed a git repo on the SPD-SX drive, but this is mainly to watch for changes, and I have not used this much to preserve history.
 I would avoid adding wav files to either git repo.

-## Uploading Kit sounds ##
+## Uploading kit sounds ##

 The project supports two modes of upload:

-1) uploading kits defined in json file
+ 1. uploading kits defined in json file
-2) uploading a set of random kit definitions
+ 2. uploading a set of random kit definitions

 ### Uploading kits defined in JSON ###

 Uploads are run from inside the `py` directory.

-First, to configure whether to upload to the real SPD-SX or a local copy:
+Whether setting up predfined or random kits, first configure whether to upload to the real SPD-SX or a local copy:

 ```commandline
 cp exampleConfig.json config.json